matthewdhull/chess/_posts/2020-12-08-Finding Bishop Moves.md

 We could easily devise a table of white and black squares and determine which bishop to move.
 If it is black's turn, only the queen bishop can move to `b3`.

 While this approach will work, the intervening squares were not calculated.
-If black's queen bishop moved from `e6`, the path of squares traversed is not known.
+If white's king bishop moved from `a8` to `h1`, the path of squares traversed is not known.

 ![uknown squares]({{site.url}}/chess/images/bishop_move_unkn_squares.png)